daizutabi/mkdocs-nbsync/docs/index.md

 ### Code Execution with markdown-exec Style Syntax

-nbsync supports the markdown-exec style code blocks with the `exec="1"` attribute as a compatible approach to code execution.
-While this syntax is familiar to markdown-exec users, nbsync executes it through the Jupyter Notebook engine instead, providing the ability to render diverse MIME content types (HTML, SVG, images, etc.) directly in your documentation.
+mkdocs-nbsync supports the markdown-exec style code blocks with the `exec="1"` attribute as a compatible approach to code execution.
+While this syntax is familiar to markdown-exec users, mkdocs-nbsync executes it through the Jupyter Notebook engine instead, providing the ability to render diverse MIME content types (HTML, SVG, images, etc.) directly in your documentation.
 This enables richer and more complex outputs than